Montreal Music Venues: The Hottest in the City Broken Down by Scene

 Indie music is alive and well in Montreal.
 The first choice venue to take it in is Bar le Ritz PDB, an indie music mecca with major cred on the north side of Little Italy.
 A venue and bar, dozens of shows are booked every month, in due part over management being linked to the city's top indie music promoter, Blue Skies Turn Black.

+Casa del Popolo and La Sala Rossa are sister venues across the street from each other on St. Laurent in the Plateau-Mile End neighborhood who've been booking indie acts of all kinds for years.
 Arcade Fire was one of them before they hit it big.
 Casa is a 55-seat vegetarian soup and sandwich café and live music bar wrapped into one while La Sala Rossa is a straightforward 2nd floor show bar with a separate Spanish restaurant below.

 In the same neighborhood but further west is Fairmount Theatre, a larger venue a couple of blocks north of Mount-Royal Park with a 500 standing capacity, one of the only sound systems of its kind in North America, and superb sight lines.
 Known for lining up an eclectic mix of hot-right-now indie and on-the-edge-of-mainstream acts, whomever is behind the venue's booking really has a pulse on the best in the industry.